Culinary Arts

 Work-Based Experiences

-Bringing the culinary student into the workplace is a goal of the Culinary Education Center.
-Externships permit the student to work for an employer in a culinary related position for a specified period of time to learn about the food-service industry, and to further define and clarify their professional career goals.
-Educational collaboration with Seabrook Village resulted in the establishment of a unique and exemplary work based Culinary Training Program.
-The goal of this initiative was to unite occupational training instructors and mentors to co-teach at a work-based training site for the development of high academic and workplace technical training skills for culinary students.
+A key objective of the Culinary Education Center is to integrate culinary students into the workplace.
+Through externships, students can work for a specified period in culinary-related positions, allowing them to gain practical experience in the food service industry and refine their professional career goals.
+An educational collaboration with Seabrook Village created a distinctive and exemplary work-based Culinary Training Program.
+This initiative aimed to bring together occupational training instructors and mentors to co-teach at a work-based training site, fostering the development of high-level academic and technical skills for culinary students.

 Objectives